Rene9267/Single_Linked_List/README.md

 ```

 SLL_Lenght(singly_node_t **head)
-  - Return the lenght of the given List
+  - Return the lenght of the given list

 SLL_PopTop(singly_node_t **head)
   - Removes the first element in the list and return it